taransergey/ddoser/README.md

-  -v, --verbose                Show verbose log --ignore-response            do not wait for response body --with-random-get-param      add random get argument to prevent cache usage --user-agent TEXT            custom user agent --log-to-stdout              log to console --restart-period INTEGER     period in seconds to restart application (reload proxies ans targets) --random-xff-ip              set random ip address value for X-Forwarder-For header
+  -v, --verbose                Show verbose log --ignore-response            do not wait for response body --with-random-get-param      add random get argument to prevent cache usage --user-agent TEXT            [OPTIONAL] custom user agent.
+If skipped - random UA string will be generated for each request.
+  --log-to-stdout              log to console --restart-period INTEGER     period in seconds to restart application (reload proxies ans targets) --random-xff-ip              set random ip address value for X-Forwarder-For header